vlntn-t/biform/README.md

 - Version Control such as [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) _(optional)_
 - Python 3.6 or higher installed on your local machine

-#### Intsalling Qlik CLI
+#### Installing Qlik CLI

 - Follow the instructions [here](https://qlik.dev/toolkits/qlik-cli/install-qlik-cli) to install Qlik CLI

-### Installing
+### How it works

-To install and run the project, open your terminal and enter the following commands:
+To initialize and run the project, open your terminal in the projects folder and enter the following commands:

 ```bash
 # To initialize the project (will create all the required files and folders)